 - Flexible Layout Design: Although you will need to cut an installation space in your wall or ceiling to support these, built-in speakers give you a much more flexible initial layout.
 You do not have to clear floor or bookshelf space while attempting to angle speakers in a way that best compliments your home theater setup.
 This can limit the diversity and position of your speakers, furniture, television and more.
 However, with in-wall or in-ceiling speakers, the only thing you really need to consider is which position best amplifies and directs sound towards your ears.
 Some higher end speakers, which swivel, can be installed and repositioned without having to relocate the entire speaker unit if you move your furniture around later.
 Additionally, ultra-slim models are great options for those worried about having enough space for these in-wall or in-ceiling speakers.

 - Hours of Installation: In-wall speakers require a more intense installation process.
-Instead of using stands or a small wall mount, they require much more.
+Instead of using stands or a small wall mount (how to set up wall-mounts here in our guide), they require much more.
 Cutting into the wall or ceiling, running wires inside the walls, and flush mounting the speaker boxes in place may require hours of labor instead of just a few minutes.